openhab/openhab-addons/bundles/org.openhab.binding.bticinosmarther/README.md

 }
 ```

-This means you've either opened the `/bticinosmarther/connectsmarther` page from the wrong address or set the wrong "Reply URL" attribute in your application (see step 1 [here](#create-an-application)).
+This means you've either opened the `/bticinosmarther/connectsmarther` page from the wrong address or set the wrong "Reply URL" attribute in your application (see step 1 [here](#application-creation)).
 Please remember these two strings must match for authentication process to work.

 To solve the issue, either:

 * Correct the address you're accessing the `/bticinosmarther/connectsmarther` page from, to match the "Reply URL" attribute registered in your application, or
 * Should you have specified a wrong "Reply URL" attribute in your application, go to the Legrand portal and correct it accordingly then resubmit the application for approval.

-## Supported Things

-All BTicino Smarther Chronothermostat device models should be discoverable through this binding:

-* Flush mounting installation item (X8000)
-* Wall installation item (X8000W)

-If you can control them from BTicino Thermostat mobile app on your iPhone/Android you should be able to add it as a thing.

-## Discovery

-As long as BTicino Smarther Chronothermostat devices are available in the locations registered on the user account configured with the bridge they should show up whenever you initiate discovery of things.

-If no devices are showing up, try to connect to the device(s) from your smartphone to make sure the device(s) are in use by your user account.

-The discovery of devices in the Smarther API is based on what is known by Legrand.
-There is difference between e.g. smartphones and computers which can discover devices on the local network and the Smarther API which is not able to do so; it only knows about a device if your account is currently associated with the device.

 ## Channels